 If you like to help others, you’ll love Dordt’s nursing program.
 You will get hands-on experience in providing treatments necessary for a patient’s improved or continued health.

 You will learn how to take care of others holistically during their time of need.
 Not only will you learn the technical skills required to be a nurse, but you will be prepared to enter the healthcare industry as a Christian.
 You will learn how to maneuver the unique challenges we face as followers of Christ in the current healthcare climate.
-Our nursing graduates have gone on to become nurse practitioners, nurse anesthetists, physician assistants, and midwives.
+Our nursing graduates have gone on to become nurse practitioners, midwives, and more.

 At Dordt, you'll receive an education that prepares you for lifelong service.
 Graduates with bachelor's degrees in nursing have a broad base of education in areas such as sociology, psychology, natural science, and social science.
 The curriculum is comprised of

 - Over 700 hours of clinical experience, with additional time in lab and simulation

 - A foundation of core as well as science courses

 A low instructor-to-student ratio gives a high-quality learning environment with opportunities for one-on-one instruction.

 You will follow a curricular plan that will introduce you to nursing practice in the first year.
 In the second year, you will learn health and wellness concepts that may be applied to all patients and clients across the life span.
 In year three, you will learn about chronic diseases and disorders, as well as predictable health experiences such as pregnancy, labor, and delivery.
 In your fourth year, you will engage with patients who are experiencing acute, intensive illness and complex health situations.
 You will also work closely with the nursing faculty to prepare for your licensing exam.